jeremyomer/KidneyExchange.jl/docs/src/index.md

-The package provides a parser (function [`read_kep_file`](@ref)) for the instances of the [PrefLib](https://www.preflib.org/dataset/00036) library publicly shared by John P. Dickerson and described in *Optimizing Kidney Exchange with Transplant Chains: Theory and Reality.* John
+The package provides a parser (function [`read_kep_file`](@ref)) for the instances of the [PrefLib](https://www.preflib.org/dataset/00036) library publicly shared by John P. Dickerson and described in [dickersonOptimizingKidneyExchange2012](@Citet).
-P. Dickerson, Ariel D. Procaccia, Tuomas Sandholm; Proceedings of AAMAS; 2012.
-Those instances must be downloaded from the PrefLib [website](https://www.preflib.org/dataset/00036) and stored in the data/preflib folder before solving them with the algorithms of the package.
+Those instances must be downloaded from the PrefLib [website](https://www.preflib.org/dataset/00036) and stored in the `data/preflib` folder before solving them with the algorithms of the package.

 Otherwise, three generators are provided with the package (functions